skseroy/BryozoanSpaceCompetition/data/README.md

 Data files for Seroy and Grunbaum (2020) manuscript

 Data labels:
-pH = experimnetal growth rates replicated from these pHs (7.9 = representative of ambient conditions) pop_dens = # of colonies in simulation settle_time = settlement time of later settling cohort (days) COD = cost of defense (mm2)
+pH = experimental growth rates replicated from these pHs (7.9 = representative of ambient conditions) pop_dens = # of colonies in simulation settle_time = settlement time of later settling cohort (days) COD = cost of defense (mm2)